thecapacity/CleaningData_CourseProj/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in **fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window)**.

 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore **a filter with 0.3 Hz cutoff** frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+For more information on please check out `features.txt` and `features_info.txt` from the original data set.